 Why is that?
 Why can’t people keep a promise to themselves?
 Here’s my theory:

 There are so many areas of life we all want to improve in.
 I’ve mentioned before Zig’s Wheel of Life: physical, mental. spiritual, family, financial, career, personal.
 I think most of us would read that and say, “Yes.
 All of those are important and could be improved.”
 But, where to begin?

-The woman & overachiever in me wants to try to do everything better at once by finding a little piece of each category and making a change.
+The woman and overachiever in me wants to try to do everything better at once by finding a little piece of each category and making a change.
 After working with clients and working within myself, I’m learning that’s not the best way to do it.

 I interview my clients before working with them in order to assess if they are ready.
 My program provides all the tools necessary to succeed, but if they aren’t mentally ready, they just won’t.
-I hear their hearts and their fitness stories - we all have one even if you think you don’t.
-Here is a story that I seem to hear over and over -
+I hear their hearts and their fitness stories.
+We all have one even if you think you don’t.
+Here is a story that I seem to hear over and over:

-“I start to go the gym for a few weeks and, over time, I realize that I just don’t belong.
+“I start to go to the gym for a few weeks and, over time, I realize that I just don’t belong.
 I feel silly, I look awkward, everyone else is so fit and it’s just not for me.
 I try working out at home and I go for ONE push-up and I can’t even get in the starting plank position.
 I start thinking what on earth have I gotten myself into…”

 You know where she messed up?
 She STARTED with the physical category.